ic-factory/lic/doc/contributing/ISSUES.md

  - What you expected to happen
  - What actually happened
  - The exception backtrace(s), if any
- - Everything output by running `bundle env`
+ - Everything output by running `lic env`

-If your version of Bundler does not have the `bundle env` command, then please include:
+If your version of Lic does not have the `lic env` command, then please include:

  - Your `Gemfile`
  - Your `Gemfile.lock`
- - Your Bundler configuration settings (run `bundle config`)
+ - Your Lic configuration settings (run `lic config`)
- - What version of bundler you are using (run `bundle -v`)
+ - What version of lic you are using (run `lic -v`)
  - What version of Ruby you are using (run `ruby -v`)
  - What version of RubyGems you are using (run `gem -v`)
  - Whether you are using RVM, and if so what version (run `rvm -v`)
- - Whether you have the `rubygems-bundler` gem, which can break gem executables (run `gem list rubygems-bundler`)
+ - Whether you have the `rubygems-lic` gem, which can break gem executables (run `gem list rubygems-lic`)
  - Whether you have the `open_gem` gem, which can cause rake activation conflicts (run `gem list open_gem`)

-If you have either `rubygems-bundler` or `open_gem` installed, please try removing them and then following the troubleshooting steps above before opening a new ticket.
+If you have either `rubygems-lic` or `open_gem` installed, please try removing them and then following the troubleshooting steps above before opening a new ticket.

-[Create a gist](https://gist.github.com) containing all of that information, then visit the [Bundler issue tracker](https://github.com/bundler/bundler/issues) and [create a ticket](https://github.com/bundler/bundler/issues/new) describing your problem and linking to your gist.
+[Create a gist](https://gist.github.com) containing all of that information, then visit the [Lic issue tracker](https://github.com/lic/lic/issues) and [create a ticket](https://github.com/lic/lic/issues/new) describing your problem and linking to your gist.

-Thanks for reporting issues and helping make Bundler better!
+Thanks for reporting issues and helping make Lic better!